project-jade-garden/jade-garden/packages/cli/README.md

   /**
    * The options used to modify your class names for `createCVA` and `createSVA`.
    *
-   * Use with `unplugin-jade-garden` to ensure consistent output of your CSS.
+   * Use with `jade-garden` to ensure consistent output of your CSS.
    *
    * @default {}
    *